Leohsieh57/odometry-camera-calibration-ROS/README.md

       ⬆⬆⬆ click! ⬆⬆⬆
 </p>

-# 1. dependencies & environment
+# 1. Dependencies & Environment
 This package runs on ROS-noetic with the following dependencies:
   - numpy
   - scipy(1.17.4)